daily-demos/custom-video-daily-react-hooks/README.md

 # Call Object Demo with daily-react-hooks

-This is a demo of a [React app](https://svelte.dev/) using  Daily's call object API and the [daily-react-hooks library](https://docs.daily.co/reference/daily-react-hooks) to showcase a basic video web app.
+This is a demo of a [React app](https://svelte.dev/) using  Daily's call object API and the [Daily React Hooks library](https://docs.daily.co/reference/daily-react-hooks) to showcase a basic video web app.

 <img src="./react-home.png" alt="home screen">
 <img src="./react-call.png" alt="call screen">